If you want to know the difference between a news story and a feature this is the guide for you.

 Help the writer to paint a picture with a brilliant case study and granular background detail.

-That’s a quick overview of the crucial difference between a news story and a feature.
+So that’s a quick overview of the crucial difference between a news story and a feature.

 If you’re still a bit unsure here’s a final headline-themed clue: